Beryl May Dent: Later life and death

-There is also a memorial to her at the Church of StMary the Blessed Virgin, Sompting.
-The bishop's chair, situated close to the altar, bears a brass plaque with the following inscription:
+The bishop's chair at St Mary's, situated close to the altar, bears a brass plaque with the following inscription:

-Her Christian faith is perhaps not unexpected, given her father's work for the church in Warminster, and the era she grew up in, where religion pervaded social and political life.
-However, it is notable that she remained a committed Christian while pursuing a scientific career.

 Legacy

 An archive of Dent's papers, that relate to her life and work in the 1920s in the physics department at the University of Bristol, is held in the Special Collections of the University of Bristol Arts and Social Sciences Library, in Tyndall Avenue, Bristol.
 Included in that archive is a series of letterbooks, written in the 1930s by members of the Clifton Hill House Old Students' Association, that include news and photographs of Dent, her family, and friends.

+A blue plaque was unveiled in Dent's honour on 9 August 2025 at St Antony's Heritage Centre, Trafford Park, Manchester.